memph1024/swapdex-documentation/docs/get-started/index.md

 !!!hint
     This is recommended for users with backgrounds of all levels, and the course is free!

-## **Brand new to SwapDex?**
+## **Brand new to SwapDEX?**
 ---
-For brand-new learners of SwapDex, check-out:
+For brand-new learners of SwapDEX, check-out:

-- Reading the SwapDex Overview page
+- Reading the SwapDEX Overview page
 - Reading our articles on Medium
-- Creating a SwapDex Account
+- Creating a SwapDEX Account
-- Using SwapDex endpoints
+- Using SwapDEX endpoints
-- Claiming SwapDex SDX coins
+- Claiming SwapDEX SDX coins
-- Running a Validator on SwapDex
+- Running a Validator on SwapDEX
-- Staking as a Nominator on SwapDex
+- Staking as a Nominator on SwapDEX

-## <b>Developing on SwapDex?</b>
+## <b>Developing on SwapDEX?</b>
 ---
-For developers who want to leverage on SwapDex's unique advantages, please visit:
+For developers who want to leverage on SwapDEX's unique advantages, please visit:

 - <a href="https://docs.swapdex.network/dev-guides/" target="_blank">The developer guide</a>